Work out your gain

 - you sold it for less than it was worth to help the buyer

-- you inherited it (and don’t know the Inheritance Tax value)
+- you inherited it (and do not know the Inheritance Tax value)

 - you owned it before April 1982

-You can deduct costs of buying, selling or improving your property which reduce your gain.
+You can deduct costs of buying, selling or improving your property from your gain.
 These include:

 - estate agents’ and solicitors’ fees

-- costs of improvement works, eg for an extension (normal maintenance costs don’t count, eg for decorating)
+- costs of improvement works, for example for an extension (normal maintenance costs, such as decorating, do not count)

 You may get tax relief if the property was: